moikkatta/TCMeta/README.md

 # TwitCoMe
-Repository for the PANDEM-2 subproject investigating COVID-19-related metaphors in user-generated content (Twitter posts).
+Repository for the project investigating COVID-19-related metaphors in user-generated content (Twitter posts).